Latest From Our Articles

 Lyme disease is frequently ignored in its early stages—people may not even recognize they've been infected—leading to the disease's progression.

-There's a potential that symptoms of Lyme Disease will continue even if it's treated early on with the right treatments.
-According to a study published in the New England Journal of Medicine, 10% to 20% of Lyme Disease patients continue to have symptoms, which can last up to six months or more.
+The symptoms of Lyme disease may persist even if it's treated early with the right treatments.
+According to a study published in the New England Journal of Medicine, 10%-20% of patients with Lyme disease continue to have symptoms, which can last up to 6 months or more.
 Fatigue, joint or muscular discomfort, and cognitive difficulties are common symptoms.
-Post-treatment Lyme disease (PTLDS), also known as Chronic Lyme, is the name given to the condition at this phase.
+This phase is known as posttreatment Lyme disease (PTLDS), also known as chronic Lyme.

 EMFs and mold are two of the most important culprits.

-Lyme disease is an inflammatory infection, as we all know.
+Lyme disease is an inflammatory infection.
 Inflammatory proteins are found in increased concentrations throughout the body, including the bloodstream and the brain, in people with PTLDS, and these levels persist after antibiotic treatment.

-We also know that EMFs have an impact on the immune system and can promote inflammation in the body.
-The Lyme infection can remain due to a compromised immune system, which leads to ongoing inflammation.
+We also know that EMFs have an effect on the immune system and can promote inflammation in the body.
+The Lyme infection can remain because of a compromised immune system, which leads to ongoing inflammation.

 For someone with Lyme disease, this is an extremely undesirable combination.

-Chronic Inflammatory Response Syndrome, or CIRS, is a multi-faceted sickness caused by mold.
-It can not only be caused by Lyme (because to the weaker immune system), but it can also prolong a Lyme infection and make therapy ineffective.
+Chronic Inflammatory Response Syndrome is a multi-faceted illness caused by mold.
+It can not only be caused by Lyme (because of the weaker immune system) but can also prolong a Lyme infection and make therapy ineffective.

 The fact that EMF radiation promotes mold growth further complicates the situation!

-EMFs may not only have a direct impact on the body's response to Lyme disease, but they may also be exacerbating another environmental component affecting the disease's severity.
+EMFs may not only have a direct effect on the body's response to Lyme disease but also be exacerbating another environmental component affecting the disease's severity.

 EMFs and mold are two common environmental factors that exacerbate the effects of Lyme disease and other chronic illnesses.

-Exposure to EMFs causes a variety of non-specific symptoms known as Electrical Hypersensitivity Syndrome (EHS).
+Exposure to EMFs causes various nonspecific symptoms known as electrical hypersensitivity syndrome (EHS).

 EHS can be thought of as an allergy to electromagnetic fields.
 Everyone's "allergic response" may be different.

-People with chronic illnesses, such as PTLDS, are more prone to be affected by EMFs because their biological processes are disrupted.
-EMF radiation exposure can cause further stress and a further deterioration of immune system function, potentially leading to hypersensitivity to gadgets emitting EMF radiation.
+People with chronic illnesses, such as PTLDS, are more likely to be affected by EMFs because their biological processes are disrupted.
+EMF radiation exposure can further cause stress and deteriorate immune system function, potentially leading to hypersensitivity to gadgets emitting EMF radiation.

 EMFs are detrimental for us in some manner, shape, or form, according to the data.

-They have the potential to exacerbate many chronic diseases or to establish a biological milieu that invites them in and makes it simpler to become ill.
+They have the potential to exacerbate many chronic diseases or to establish a biological milieu that invites them in and makes it easy to fall ill.

-Reducing EMF exposure can aid the body's recovery from a dysfunctional and stressed state, allowing it to fend off additional pollutants. link between the growing severity of Lyme disease in his patients and the rise in Electromagnetic Fields and microwave radiation.
-By removing cordless cellphones and shutting off fuses at night, Dr. Klinghardt helps his patients reduce sources of EMF radiation in their homes.
+Reducing EMF exposure can aid the body's recovery from a dysfunctional and stressed state, allowing it to fend off additional pollutants.
+There is a link between the growing severity of Lyme disease in patients and the rise in EMF and microwave radiation, as revealed by Dr. Klinghardt.
+By removing cordless cell phones and shutting off fuses at night, Dr. Klinghardt helps his patients reduce sources of EMF radiation in their homes.

-He discovered that lowering EMFs was more effective than any drug in curing Lyme disease.
+He discovered that lowering EMFs was more effective than any drug at curing Lyme disease.

 Detoxing from EMFs is both an excellent holistic treatment for illnesses and a terrific preventative approach to help guard against this unseen threat.